Sagres, at the Edge of Europe

 We return to the edge of the cliff.
 Although it’s a pretty color, the churning Atlantic does not look welcoming today.
 I’m happy to have my feet on the ground.

 The path vanishes behind us as we head back to the entrance and find the mysterious Rose Compass interlaced with yellow wildflowers.
 Sundial or navigational tool?
-I’m not sure, but it’s time to go.
+No one can say for sure, but it’s time to go.
 Where to next?
-Let’s try the Algarve and Carvoeiro.
+Let’s try Carvoeiro.